Menard Center for the Study of Institutions & Innovation

 Student Internship

-MCSII will provide up to $4000 per student during the 2023-2024 academic year to support faculty supervised student internships related to civil liberties or the relationship of civil liberties to institutions or innovation.
-Only students, undergraduate or graduate, enrolled full time at institutions participating in the MCSII campus network are eligible.
+MCSII will provide up to $4000 per student during the academic year to support faculty-supervised student internships related to civil liberties or the relationship of civil liberties to institutions or innovation.
+Only students, undergraduate or graduate, enrolled full-time at institutions participating in the MCSII campus network are eligible.
 Applicants are encouraged to contact the MCSII Director about potential proposals.
 Applications are accepted on an ongoing basis.

 Find out more

 MCSII will award up to four $5,000 faculty research stipends during the 2023-2024 academic year to promote civil liberties and related institutions and innovations.
-Only tenured or tenure track faculty employed full time at institutions participating in the MCSII campus network are eligible.
-Applicants are encouraged to contact the MCSII Director about potential proposals.
+Applicants must be full-time employees at UW-Stout at the time of application and during the grant period (unless on sabbatical).
+We encourage you to contact the MCSII Director about potential proposals.
 Applications are accepted on an ongoing basis.

 Find out more